lgatto/TeachingMaterial/pages/init.md

 ---
 layout: page
 title: Start a new git repository
+description: Git/GitHub Guide: creating a new git repository
 ---

 Your first instinct, when you start to do something new, should be